How to Pay for a Military PCS

 It’s important to choose a service like U-Pack® that is familiar with military moves to get the required weight tickets and receipts for reimbursement.

-Combination move
+Combination Move

 Ways to pay for PPM expenses

-1. Get an advance from the military
+1. Request an advance from the military

 Many service members are also eligible for a Dislocation Allowance (DLA), a tax-free lump sum payment intended to help offset moving costs.
+Check with the TO while setting up the PPM to see if you qualify for the advance payment and the DLA.

 2. Use a Government Travel Credit Card (GTCC)